 Gypsy names like Django sound incredibly cool.
 The name has links with the jazz guitarist, Django Reinhardt.
 Remember, the D is silent.

 Ally is another excellent tomboyish name.
-It comes from the name Alison or Alice, a feminine name.
-Alice was the most famous name in the English countries.
+It comes from the name Alison or Alice, a feminine name exuding the vibe of an independent individual.
+Alice was the most famous name in the English speaking countries.
 And now Ally is equally popular as a tomboy name.

 Phoebe is the goddess of the moon and hunting in the Greek mythology.
 But if you are a fan of the famous sitcom FRIENDS, you will know her as the goddess of strange songs and music and the kooky stories.
 And do not forget her view about her name “If it’s a girl, Phoebe; if it’s a boy, Phoebo.”